Ray99-cpu/online_store/README.md

-#### I have used different visuals to suit a non-technical audience, like pie and bar charts using Matplotlib and Seaborn.
+#### I have used different visuals to suit a non-technical audience, like pie and bar charts.
 Also, I have described the visuals and insights using jargon-free language.
 For a more technical audience, see notebooks, I have used technical terms and language, and described the code that I used to obtain data relating to a certain insight.